Take advantage of rain events as much as possible to conserve water!

 - Water can be used to fill ponds, birdbaths, water gardens, or slowly released to reduce erosion.

-- Barrels can be purchased many places locally!
+- Barrels can be purchased from many places locally!
 See the listing below*

 (*please note, this isn’t meant to be an all-inclusive list, just a good starting point.)

 - Tank Town (2770 Hwy 290 W, Dripping Springs 78620)

 - Hwy 290 Fence & Ranch Supply (2110 Hwy 290 W, Dripping Springs 78620)

 - Timber Tanks (10608 Hwy 290 W, Austin 78736)